ph0t0shop/blocklogger/README.md

 ```

 # Use
-Blocklogger (as of v0.2) saves the log to a file named interactions.bl in the game directory.
+Blocklogger (as of v0.2) saves the log to a file named blocklogger.bl in the game directory.
 Access via the command /bl i x y z

 ## Block breaks
 ### v0.2-beta.1 and above